-Using this procedure, we first generated spike trains from the LIF model with parameter values $(x{th}, x_0) = (0.5, 1)$ and $(a, \tau_s) = (1.4, 5/\pi)$ (the same as in Figure 1), and fitted the empirical models to the data.
-The integral in the time-rescaling transformation (equation 3.4) was computed with discrete time step, $\Delta = 10^{-3}$.
-We also confirmed that the results did not change with the temporal precision $\Delta = 10^{-4}$.
-In order to calculate the rate at which the empirical models are rejected by the Kolmogorov-Smirnov test, we generated one hundred sets of repeated spike train trials, with varying numbers of trials-and, thus, varying total numbers of spikes (ISIs).
+Using this procedure, we first generated spike trains from the LIF model with parameter values ( $x{th}$ , $x_0$ ) = (0.5, 1) and (a, $\tau_s$ ) = (1.4, 5/ $\pi$ ) (the same as in Figure 1) and fitted the empirical models to the data.
+The integral in the time-rescaling transformation (see equation 3.4) was computed with discrete time step, $\Delta = 10^{-3}$ .
+We also confirmed that the results did not change with the temporal precision $\Delta = 10^{-4}$ .
+In order to calculate the rate at which the empirical models are rejected by the K-S test, we generated 100 sets of repeated spike train trials, with varying numbers of trials-and thus varying total numbers of spikes (ISIs).

 Figure 3 displays the rate of rejecting the models as a function of the number of spikes.
-The probability of rejecting the inhomogeneous Poisson process rises very fast, while it takes very much larger data sets to reject the m-IMI model and the TRRP.
-Figures 4(a) and (b) depict examples of Kolmogorov-Smirnov plots.
-With only 200 ISIs (part (a)), there is clear lack of fit of the Poisson model.
-With 7000 ISIs (part (b)) lack of fit of the TRRP becomes apparent, though the m-IMI model continues to fit the mean-modulated LIF data.
-From Figure 3, in this example, roughly 104 ISIs are necessary to reject the TRRP with probability 0.8.
+The probability of rejecting the inhomogeneous Poisson process rises very fast, while it takes much larger data sets to reject the m-IMI model and the TRRP.
+Figures 4a and 4b depict examples of K-S plots.
+With only 200 ISIs (see Figure 4a), there is clear lack of fit of the Poisson model.
+With 7000 ISIs (see Figure 4b), lack of fit of the TRRP becomes apparent, though the m-IMI model continues to fit the mean-modulated LIF data.
+From Figure 3, in this example, roughly 10 ISIs are necessary to reject the TRRP with probability 0.8.